 Your doctor may recommend that you do this daily, even when you don't have dry eyes symptoms.
 Stopping this daily routine may cause your dry eyes to return.

 Omega-3 fatty acids are available in foods and in supplements.
-Omega-3 fatty acid supplements can cause a fishy aftertaste and upset stomach.
-Instead, try adding foods that contain omega-3 fatty acids to your diet, such as:
+Some omega-3 fatty acid supplements can cause a fishy aftertaste and upset stomach.
+If this is a problem for you, look for pills that are odorless.
+Or, try adding foods that contain omega-3 fatty acids to your diet, such as: